About therapy

 There could be all kinds of reasons you’re here.

-While fictional therapists in films or TV series often appear unsmiling or remote, you’ll be pleased to know that’s not me.
 When we work together, I’ll listen attentively, question gently, and offer new ways to explore your ideas and feelings.

 Counselling gives us new choices.